joelnet/MojiScript/README.md

 const addNumbers = x => y => x + y
 ```

 Expressions or Pipes and their arguments should be separated with a space.
 Arguments should be surrounded with parentheses.
+Further discussed at [#438](https://github.com/sanctuary-js/sanctuary/issues/438).

 ```javascript
 // BAD